 For Thanksgiving last year I made mac and cheese as a vegetarian main dish.
 Since I was going to be the one eating most of it, I figured I may as well make something I like!
 From start to finish it took at least 90 minutes, boiling water, cooking the pasta, making the perfect roux, and then baking at the end.
 It was so good and perfect for a special meal like Thanksgiving, but it was definitely not a recipe that I could make on a weeknight.

 My favorite mac and cheese ever is from one of my favorite Nashville restaurants, Lockeland Table, serving classic Southern food in a rustic, rehabbed storefront setting in East Nashville.
 Their skillet mac-n-cheese hides on the menu as a side dish, but it’s so good it should be a main dish all on its own.
 Creamy, cheesy, and smoky, it has the perfect balance of flavors.
+This mac and cheese is as close as I can get to that deliciousness all from my Instant Pot!

 What is an Instant Pot?